Yukiisama/test-angular-deploy/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How to deploy on github pages
+for this repo:
+  ng build --output-path docs --base-href /test-angular-deploy/

+for any repo github:
+ng build --output-path docs --base-href /<github-repo>/